 The pulp flesh usually surrounds one or two large glossy brown seeds that are comparable to durian seeds, although not quite as large.

-The trees most commonly grow in temperate subtropical climate zones at elevations ranging between 9,000 and 10,000 ft (2,700-3,000 m), but have also adapted to elevations as low as 3,200 ft (1,000 m).
-Some propagation has been conducted in other countries with similar climates, such as New Zealand, using cultivars like the "la molina."
+Lucuma trees grow in temperate desert-like climates as well as subtropical to tropical climate zones.
+Some propagation has been conducted successfully in other countries, such as New Zealand, using cultivars like the "la molina."

 According to the "The Lost Crops of the Incas", first published in 1989 by the National Research Council, lucuma was one of the trees integrated into the Inca's sophisticated form of agriculture on the high plains of the Peruvian Andes.
 (Source) The fruits were considered a staple Incan food source and grown along with other cultivated crops like quinoa, passion fruit, maca, cherimoya, yacon and golden berry.